fifth-postulate/specifikation/README.md

 This robs us the oppertunity to specify rules specific to our domain.

 ### `valiktor`
-An object not meeting a specification is not exceptional for use.
+An object not meeting a specification is not exceptional to us.
 We receive objects in bulk, over the wire, from various sources.
 If a violation would be signaled by an exception, processing the collection would be difficult.

 `valiktor` throws an `ConstraintViolationException` when an object does not meet a specification.
 Therefore it is not a nice fit.